 - Use DeepSeek when cost, privacy, or self-hosting matter most.

-- Use GPT-5.2 when reliability and execution quality are the priority.
+- Use ChatGPT (GPT-5.4) when reliability, ecosystem, and execution quality are the priority.